bnwaweru/RNASeq-Analysis/L-Banda/L-Banda-RNASeq-Analysis-Pipeline.md

 The experiment was set-up to evaluate different texture attributes of sweetpotato.
 THe goal is to find whether the differences in texture are attributed to either biochemical or genetic factors.
-To find whether there are any genes responsible for the diffences in texture, transcriptome sequencing was done on four cultivars of sweetpotato
+To find whether there are any genes responsible for the differences in texture, transcriptome sequencing was done on four cultivars of sweetpotato

 #### Design